Physion: Evaluating Physical Prediction from Vision in Humans and Machines: Introduction

-To our knowledge, there have been no large-scale comparisons of many models against human physical prediction ability on a diverse, realistic, challenging dataset.
-We have therefore designed and used our benchmark to assess a wide range of approaches in physics learning and prediction, sampling representatives from several model types: vision models that make pixel-level future predictions via fully convolutional architectures, \citep{fragkiadaki2015learning, agrawal2016learning, li2016fall, finn2016unsupervised, lerer2016physnet, zhang2016comparative, mottaghi2016newtonian, mottaghi2016happens, vondrick2016anticipating, haber2018learning, lee2018stochastic, schmeckpeper2019learning, girdhar2020forward}; those that either explicitly learn object-centric representations of scenes \citep{veerapaneni2020entity, kipf2019contrastive, ding2020object, girdhar2020forward, riochet2020occlusion} or are encouraged to learn about objects via supervised training \citep{simonyan2014vgg, touvron2020deit}; and physics dynamics models that operate on object- or particle-graph representations provided as input \citep{chang2016compositional, battaglia2016interaction, li2018learning, bates2018modeling, tacchetti2018relational, sanchez2018graph, battaglia2018relational, mrowca2018flexible, ajay2019combining, smith2019modeling, ye2019compositional, qi2020learning}.
-Models that perform physical simulation on a graph-like latent state are especially attractive candidates for making human-like predictions, because \textit{non-}machine learning algorithms that simply add noise to a hard-coded simulator have been found to accurately capture human judgments about a variety of physical scenarios \citep{battaglia2013simulation, sanborn2013reconciling, bates2015humans, bi2021perception}.
-Consistent with this, recurrent graph neural networks supervised on physical simulator states make extremely accurate predictions about full object trajectories \citep{mrowca2018flexible, li2018learning, li2020visual, sanchez2020learning}.
+Models that perform physical simulation on a graph-like latent state are especially attractive candidates for approximating human prediction behavior, based on prior work that has found that \textit{non-}machine learning algorithms that add noise to a hard-coded simulator accurately capture human judgments in several different physical scenarios \citep{battaglia2013simulation, sanborn2013reconciling, bates2015humans, bi2021perception}.
+Consistent with these results, recurrent graph neural networks supervised on physical simulator states can learn to accurately predict full object trajectories \citep{mrowca2018flexible, li2018learning, li2020visual, sanchez2020learning}.
 However, these models have not been tested for their ability to generalize across diverse, multi-object scenarios, and they require such detailed physical input and trajectory supervision that they have so far not been useful in cases where only realistic sensory observations are available.
-Among models that take visual input, object-centric physics predictors in some cases make more accurate predictions than those that simulate scene dynamics in pixel space \citep{veerapaneni2020entity, qi2020learning, ding2020object}; however, these comparisons have been done in reduced environments with few distinct physical phenomena, so it is not known whether this result holds in more realistic settings.
-Indeed, pixel-level future predictors are standard in robotics applications \citep{lee2018stochastic, wu2021greedy} due to the longstanding difficulty of inferring accurate object-centric representations from raw video data without supervision, despite recent progress \citep{burgess2019monet, veerapaneni2020entity, bear2020learning}.
-By assessing many models on the same challenging prediction task, we have begun to directly address these heretofore latent questions of which model architectures, representations, and training protocols are useful for building models with human-like physical understanding.